clojure-emacs/cider/doc/miscellaneous_features.md

 [caveats](https://github.com/clojure/tools.namespace#reloading-code-preparing-your-application)
 regarding writing reloadable code also apply.

-Calling `cider-refresh` will cause all modified Clojure files on the classpath to be reloaded.
+Calling `cider-ns-refresh` will cause all modified Clojure files on the classpath to be reloaded.
 You can also provide a single prefix argument to reload all Clojure files on the classpath unconditionally, or a double prefix argument to first clear the state of the namespace tracker before reloading.